-[shield mod 1.0] / <----------------the folder and its contents you want some lua files and other folders
+[mods] / [shield mod] / < ---------------------------------the folder causing the issue [shield mod 1.0] / <----------------the folder and its contents you want some lua files and other folders

 If you followed the above steps to finding the problem mod, this will help as you will have a fairly good idea which mod it is you need to check.
 Once you know, locate the mods folder.

 The mods folder can be found in username/documents/mygames/gaspoweredgames/supremecommanderforgedalliance/mods.

 If a mod, in the example above, is called [shield mod] as it's zipfile, and inside that is another folder called [shield mod 1.0] then inside that are some LUA files.
 Chances are that the mod is actually called shield mod 1.0, and that Shield mod is in fact the name of the zip extraction folder and is not really relevant to the mod

 To rectify this, copy the last folder with the name and all the lua files in it and go back one level and paste.
 In this example above we would open the folder [shield mod], and cut the folder that is inside it called [shield mod 1.0].
 Go up one level so you are back in the [mods] folder, then paste the folder into here.
 Delete the empty folder.

 You should then have this structure below: